- Movie Reviews

 No gambling content found in the levels played

-This privacy check of Lego Life: Create, Share and Discover was completed by AppCensus on 13 September 2021.
+This privacy check of Lego Life: Create, Share and Discover was received from AppCensus on 13 September 2021.

 This review of Lego Life: Create, Share and Discover was completed by the Australian Council on Children and the Media (ACCM) on 31 August 2017.

 This section contains details about the app provided by an ACCM Reviewer.

 |Name of app:||Lego Life: Create, Share and Discover|

 |Developed by:||LEGO System A/S|

 |ACCM suggested age:||9+|

 |Gambling content advice:||No gambling content found in the levels played|